RV Fire Safety Tips

 Over time, wheel bearings can dry up.
 When they do, they cause friction that can lead to fires.
 Regularly lubricating wheel bearings, especially in pull trailers, is the best way to eliminate any chance of this issue causing a fire.

 Tires that are not properly maintained can be the cause of blowouts.
-These can lead to accidents and/or flying debris that cause RVs to catch fires.
+These can lead to accidents and/or flying debris that cause RVs to catch fire.
 The Best Ways to Buy, Maintain and Safely Use RV Tires provides detailed information that will show you how to take care of your tires so that you can avoid these types of problems but you should always make it a point to